In this blog post, we will explore some of the Best Puzzles For 2-Year Old’s!

 These puzzles have large, easy-to-grasp pieces or knobs that fit into corresponding cutouts on a wooden board.
 They come in various themes, such as animals, vehicles, and household objects.
 They encourage problem-solving skills as the little one figures out which piece fits into the shape and strengthens vocabulary.

-We started with basic shapes puzzles starting with this single shape puzzle at six months to this Peg shape puzzle board at 12 months.
-Now he enjoys doing shape group puzzles, which teach differences between small and big sizes and color sorting, and little more advanced group puzzles that also teach them high and low.
+We started with basic shapes puzzles starting with this single shape peg puzzle when he was 7-8 months old to this Peg shape puzzle board at 12-13 months.
+I also recommend these Montessori cylinder blocks, which teach them visual discrimination of high and low, big and small.
 Here are a few puzzles to consider

 Shape sorting and stacking puzzles are great for matching and stacking shapes and preparing the little one for the jigsaw and complex puzzles.